nikitbegwani/PeopleCountApp/WRITEUP.md

 ## Assess Model Use Cases

 This framework can be used for alot of use cases and why it will be useful :-
-1. Counting number of people entering or leaving a store to determine the peak hours.
+### Counting number of people entering or leaving a store to determine the peak hours.
+The app can be used to omonitor the foot fall in a store, where the camera can be placed at the enterance and we can calculate the number of people who entered the store.
+Once we have such statistics, we can leverage it by deciding when to have more staffs in the store, what are the peak hours, etc.
-2. Alarming the security in case someone is trying to trespass an area.
+### Alarming the security in case someone is trying to trespass an area.
-3. Counting crowds in forbidden areas in a manufacturing unit to enforce safety rules and minimize health risks.
+Trespassing a prohibited area is a problem and using the person detection technique, we can combat that.
+For example, we can monitor forests and know when a poacher enters the area.
+We can also determine the heavily poached segments of a forest using the same idea of count number of people.
+Using this, we can save the animals from getting poached by increasing the security in heavily poached areas.

 ## Assess Effects on End User Needs